Image Credit: Jason Howie

 Well, this might either surprise you or not: it lies in the millions.

 They are shared everywhere you look – facebook, instagram, whatsapp, twitter and other favourite platforms.
 It has never been so easy to share moments as it is today.
-Easy as this: Olsy Sorokina shares a guide on how to choose the right photo sharing platform for you and your business.
+Easy as this: Olsy Sorokina guides you through choosing the right photo sharing platform for you and your business.
+Chris Makara then has tips on scheduling instagram content so that you can take those beautiful pictures when the lighting is just right.

 What does this mean for the value of each picture?
 The value changes with the effort you put into it, either less or more.
 You take pictures so quickly, that these are soon forgotten.
 Ever wondered how to preserve your photos?
 Kristen Shamus can tell you how!